Andrew4d3/fp-js-kereki/chapter-3/NOTES.md

 ## Working with arguments

 Sometimes it's required to work with a variable number of arguments.
-Using the express operator is possible to do something like this:
+Using the spread operator is possible to do something like this:

 ```
 function listArguments2(...args) {